parkovski/scifi/README.md

   - Paintbrush - cause these hurt so much.

 ## Tools used to create this game
 Most of these are free.
-For a free alternative to FL Studio, I've heard Reaper is good.
+For free music software, I've heard Reaper is good.

 - Unity3D
 - Visual Studio Code
 - FL Studio
+- Logic Pro X
 - Akai MPK249 & MPK225
 - Audacity
 - Paint.NET
 - The Gimp
 - Pixelmator
-- Whatever other drawing app Hayden has
+- Adobe Illustrator and Photoshop
 - git
 - BitBucket
 - Doxygen
-- Vim
-- ffmpeg